peter88213/nvhelp-en/source/getting_started.rst

 Starting with an outline
 ------------------------

-Instead of a work in progress, you also can import an outline made with LibreOffice into *novelibre* to get a novel project with empty, but named and described chapters and sections.
+Instead of a work in progress, you also can import an outline made with *Writer* into *novelibre* to get a novel project with empty, but named and described chapters and sections.
 At first glance, an outline looks the same as a work in progress, but it has